 The Facts….This Is What We Do Know

 All we know is my bones continue to get denser and my bone turnover is negligible.
-A combination that causes major bones, like my femurs, to snap in two as if I’d been in a major car crash.
+This combination causes major bones, like my femurs, to snap in two as if I’d been in a major car crash.
 It causes my feet to fracture while doing nothing more than wiggling my toes in bed or walking from the kitchen to the lounge room.

 Last count I have 7 foot fractures which try to heal and re-break constantly.